mzabriskie/airwolf/README.md

 ## Running

-Connect Gamepad to your computer.
+Connect Gamepad to your computer (be sure mode is set to `D` on back).

 Start the server: